 6. Slow cooker comfort food

-Chicken Curry and Vegetables or Slow Cooker Chicken and Black Bean Chili.
-For the Slow Cooker Chicken and Black Bean Chili, enjoy 1 serving with 1 dollop low-fat Greek yogurt + ¼ cup reduced-fat shredded cheddar cheese + ½ cup cooked brown rice or quinoa (OR 1/2 baked potato)
+Try my Chicken Curry and Vegetables or Slow Cooker Chicken and Black Bean Chili.
+For the Slow Cooker Chicken and Black Bean Chili, enjoy one serving with 1 dollop low-fat Greek yogurt + ¼ cup reduced-fat shredded cheddar cheese + ½ cup cooked brown rice or quinoa (or half a baked potato)

 7. Pork tenderloin, baked potato and carrots

-5 ounces of roast pork tenderloin with 2 cups cooked carrots and 1/2 baked potato topped with 2 tablespoons of low-fat Greek yogurt or light sour cream and/or 2 tablespoons salsa.
+Five ounces of roast pork tenderloin with 2 cups cooked carrots and half a baked potato topped with 2 tablespoons of low-fat Greek yogurt or light sour cream and/or 2 tablespoons salsa.

-Plus, you can enjoy any of your favorite veggies from the unlimited non-starchy vegetable list:
+Plus, you can enjoy any of your favorite veggies from the unlimited non-starchy vegetable list.
+(Click here to see a larger version of approved non-starchy vegetables.)